 The group justly took a thrill-seeking venture for their auspicious wedding ritual which was indeed very courageous and spiritual – HATS OFF.
 Soon we took off to Lukla, considered the world’s most thrilling airport, with much excitement and impatiently waiting for the special day to arrive soon.
 We trekked through the legendary trail that eventually led us to the first destination of Phakding.
 The next day's walk to Namche Bazaar was remarkable, though a long walk the group made it in a very good time.

 The acclimatization excursion the next morning was definitely rewarding for everyone.
 It started off with great weather and the first view of Everest with its neighboring peaks that opened right before us was phenomenal.
 The next day's walk to Khumjung, 'the valley inside the clouds' was another highlight that unfolded miraculously as usual.
 The team, without doubt, did enjoy the visit to the monastery and had a thrilling experience to witness the "Yeti Scalp" and its Legends.

 Wedding Group Approaching the Ceremony Destination (Base Camp):

-Soon walking into the alpine terrain away from the tree line we all got to Gorakshep 5200 m/ 17,060 ft and every-one in the group did amazingly well.
+Soon walking into the alpine terrain away from the tree line we all got to Gorakshep 5200 m/ 17,060 ft and everyone in the group did amazingly well.
 The entire team made it to Everest Base Camp 5360 m/ 17,585 feet without much effort.
-Everyone, especially Ian and Heather (the Groom and the Bride) were utterly enthused over the happening that was about to materialize the next morning at 5545 m/18,192 feet.
+Everyone, especially Ian and Heather (the Groom and the Bride) was utterly enthused over the happening that was about to materialize the next morning at 5545 m/18,192 feet.

 Thanks to Ian and Heather and their Entire team of associates.